katrimarika/website-with-cms-template/README.md

 ## Usage

+**DISCLAIMER**: instructions are written from memory and haven't been tested yet.

-1. Create your own repository with this project as a template.
+1. Create your own repository with this project as a template by clicking `Use this template` button in the top part of this page.
 1. Set suitable values in `package.json` for name, version, license, description and so on.
 1. Set up environment variables: make a copy of `.env.sample` as `.env` and set the variables to match your project.
 1. Create branches for development and production, and for site development similar to "development" and "production" (matching the values you set in `.env`), e.g. `master`, `production`, `dev-content`, `dev-live`.
 Make sure the branches in the release script `scripts/release` are correct.